 Using Interactive Models

 There are many interactive models and simulations available online that allow you to explore the Milky Way in three dimensions.
 These models often include data from the Gaia mission and other astronomical surveys.
-By zooming in and out and rotating the galaxy, you can get a sense of its size and structure.
+Practically speaking, by zooming in and out and rotating the galaxy, you can get a sense of its size and structure.
 Some models even allow you to fly through the galaxy, experiencing the vast distances between stars.
 These interactive tools can be a powerful way to visualize the scale of the Milky Way.

 Comparing to Familiar Objects